 My preschool was enthralled by the splash pad.
-It was quite late at night but being Florida, it was still pretty warm.
-I happily let him run through the water and it pretty much made his entire vacation!
+It was quite late at night but being Florida, but still pretty warm.
+I happily let him run through the water and it totally made his entire vacation!

 Other preschool activities could be taking in a G-rated movie at AMC Theater, The night of our visit there was family-friendly singing and dancing at the Waterview Park amphitheater.
 Brave preschoolers could take a high ride in the basket of the Characters in Flight helium balloon.
 If preschoolers just can’t wait for their first ride, the Marketplace area has a train and carousel.

 4. Dining at Disney Springs That’s Perfect for Preschoolers